Approximation theory: Chebyshev approximation

 and then cuts off the series after the $T_N$ term, one gets an Nth-degree polynomial approximating f(x).

 The reason this polynomial is nearly optimal is that, for functions with rapidly converging power series, if the series is cut off after some term, the total error arising from the cutoff is close to the first term after the cutoff.
 That is, the first term after the cutoff dominates all later terms.
 The same is true if the expansion is in terms of bucking polynomials.
 If a Chebyshev expansion is cut off after $T_N$, the error will take a form close to a multiple of $T_{N+1}$.
 The Chebyshev polynomials have the property that they are level – they oscillate between +1 and −1 in the interval [−1, 1]. $T_{N+1}$ has N+2 level extrema.
 This means that the error between f(x) and its Chebyshev expansion out to $T_N$ is close to a level function with N+2 extrema, so it is close to the optimal Nth-degree polynomial.

 In the graphs above, the blue error function is sometimes better than (inside of) the red function, but sometimes worse, meaning that it is not quite the optimal polynomial.
 The discrepancy is less serious for the exp function, which has an extremely rapidly converging power series, than for the log function.

 Chebyshev approximation is the basis for Clenshaw–Curtis quadrature, a numerical integration technique.

 Remez's algorithm

 The Remez algorithm (sometimes spelled Remes) is used to produce an optimal polynomial P(x) approximating a given function f(x) over a given interval.
 It is an iterative algorithm that converges to a polynomial that has an error function with N+2 level extrema.
 By the theorem above, that polynomial is optimal.

 Remez's algorithm uses the fact that one can construct an Nth-degree polynomial that leads to level and alternating error values, given N+2 test points.

-Given N+2 test points $x_1$, $x_2$, ... $x_{N+2}$ (where $x_1$ and $x_{N+2}$ are presumably the end points of the interval of approximation), these equations need to be solved:
+In a first step, one chooses N+2 test points $x_1$, $x_2$, ... $x_{N+2}$ (where $x_1$ and $x_{N+2}$ that are typically the end points of the interval of approximation).
+The equations that need to be solved are then: